Hikmat344/ML/Modern_Python/Readme.md

 ## Get Involved 🤝

-We invite you to become a part of the Modern Python community!
+I invite you to become a part of the Modern Python community!
 If you have insights to share, improvements to suggest, or want to contribute to any aspect of modern Python learning, feel free to open issues or submit pull requests.
 Let's collaboratively shape the future of Python development.

 Thank you for joining us on this exploration of Modern Python.
 ### Happy coding! 🚀✨